 First opened at the Disneyland Resort in June 2011, “The Little Mermaid” now finds a second home as a new Magic Kingdom dark ride called Under the Sea ~ Journey of the Little Mermaid.
-Today Walt Disney World soft opened the new attraction for the first time, along with the majority of New Fantasyland.
+Today Walt Disney World soft-opened the new attraction for the first time and the majority of New Fantasyland.
 Though the ride itself is mostly the same as its California counterpart, the approach and surrounding area add a whole new level of detail and theming into this highly-anticipated attraction.

 Video: Full ride and queue of Under the Sea ~ Journey of the Little Mermaid in New Fantasyland